teamtomo/membrain-seg/docs/Usage/Annotations.md

 patch_corrections extract_patches
 ```
 Running this command will open the help of this function and guide you through the required parameters.

+Simon also describes this process of patch selection in his [first episode on YouTube](https://youtu.be/ilBYKQVGssQ).

 # Corrections
 The goal of the corrections is to assign every voxel in your extracted patch with the correct label (i.e. **"membrane"** or **"no membrane"**).
 However, each tomogram will probably have regions where it is very hard to tell where exactly the membrane is or if there is a membrane at all.
 In these cases, we want to use the **"ignore"** label.
 This label will not influence training of the U-Net in any direction, so whenever you are in doubt, it's best to assign the "ignore" label. **All voxels not assigned to the ignore label will contribute to the network training and should therefore be very reliable!**